[ Updated Jun 13, 2023 ]

 Building an ecommerce storefront in itself is a difficult process.
 However, the subsequent traffic and conversion rates matter more than anything you’ve done prior.
-Google Analytics represents a pivotal tool in the optimization process of your site as well as the tracking and monitoring of products and customers.
+Google Analytics represents a pivotal tool in collecting ecommerce analytics data and the optimization process of your site as well as the tracking and monitoring of products and customers.

 Increased traffic and conversions can provide you with more and more customer data to work with through Google Analytics.
 Google Analytics can also help you establish a much clearer customer experience, as well as optimize your site for much higher revenue margins.
 Using their optimization tools can help your odds of ranking high quite drastically.
 That way, people will see your links and landing page in their SERP much more often.